ClaudioZandonella/weather-report/README.md

 - `analysis/` includes all the `.py` scripts used to run the analysis.
 - `data/` includes the data `weather.csv` used in the analysis.
-- `documents/` includes the report `Report.pdf` with the description of the analysis and discussion of the results.
+- `documents/` includes the report `Report.ipynb` with the description of the analysis and discussion of the results.
 - `mycode/` includes all the `.py` scripts used to define custom functions used in the analysis.
 - `outputs/` used to store the analysis results.